 I did, however, already have quite a few bins, baskets, boxes, and smaller storage pieces that were just waiting to be used, so I hardly purchased any of those for my new office– woot!

-5. Make a plan & “wish list” of things you would like to buy to compliment what you already have.
+5. Make a plan & “wish list” of things you would like to buy to complement what you already have.

 After I have a clear picture of everything I need to keep in my office space and I’ve exhausted every single storage possibility with items I already own, I begin coming up with a plan for the space.
 While I’m making the plan, I try to look at my list of items that need a “home” and match each type of item to a specific spot.